The Importance of Risk Management in a Scuba Diving Centre

 PADI Risk Management Seminars and Webinars

-Lastly, attending PADI Live Risk Management seminars or watching PADI Online Risk Management seminars is vital to the education of the instructors and dive centre managers/ owners.
+Lastly, attending PADI Live Risk Management seminars or watching PADI Online Risk Management seminars is vital to the education of the instructors and dive centre managers/owners.
 I often say, if you only go to or watch one seminar a year, make it the risk management one.
-Listen to what the presenters say, and if the tell you a story where a dive went bad, make sure you and your dive centre do not make the same mistake.
-It is one of the best ways that we learn and stay safe.
+Listen to what the presenters say, and if they tell you a story where a dive went bad, make sure you and your dive centre do not make the same mistake.
+It is one of the best ways that learn and stay safe.

 Conclusion

-All that could be thrown away in a few seconds with complacency, carelessness, lack of focus or being ignorant to the rules.
+All that could be thrown away in a few seconds with complacency, carelessness, lack of focus or being ignorant of the rules.
 Be proactive in preventing scuba diving problems.

 Risk Management is the most important tool that you have to make your career in the dive industry a long, safe and happy one.